 Chia seeds are an excellent source of vegan protein because they contain the nine essential amino acids—basically the building blocks of protein that you can typically only get from animal sources.
 (Our bodies can’t make these specific amino acids on its own.)
 Yet, a few servings of chia seeds regularly can provide all of those essential amino acids, whether you’re a meat-eater or not.

 These tiny seeds are also packed with omega-3 fatty acids—gram for gram, they hold more than salmon.
-Omega-3s act as anti-inflammatory compounds in the body, and have been linked to reducing the risk of heart disease, cancer, and arthritis.
+Omega-3s act as anti-inflammatory compounds in the body, and according to the University of Maryland, have been linked to reducing the risk of heart disease, cancer, and arthritis.

 Best uses for chia seeds